goerrors: annotate errors to save debugging time

 }

-in other words: always %v (not %w) wrap errors with a detailed, unique error string before propagating the error up. doing so gets you the best errors. that's it. thanks for coming to my ted talk.
+in other words: always %v (not %w) wrap errors with a detailed but succinct unique error identifier before propagating the error up. doing so gets you the best errors. that's it. thanks for coming to my ted talk.

 [standing ovation as the author leaves the podium]